Biography and Research Information

 OverviewAI-generated summary

-Kevin P. Fialkowski's research investigates the neural mechanisms underlying self-regulation and affect processing.
-His work has explored the role of the dorsal anterior cingulate cortex in monitoring performance during emotional self-control, utilizing magnetic resonance imaging techniques.
-Fialkowski also studies bacterial adhesins, specifically examining the origins of glycan selectivity in streptococcal Siglec-like adhesins to understand receptor adaptation.
-His scholarship metrics include an h-index of 4, with 8 total publications and 61 total citations.
-He has collaborated with researchers at the University of Arkansas for Medical Sciences, including Keith Bush and G. Andrew James, with whom he shares multiple publications.
+Kevin P. Fialkowski investigates neural mechanisms underlying self-regulation and affect processing.
+His work has explored the role of the dorsal anterior cingulate cortex in monitoring performance during emotional self-regulation, utilizing functional magnetic resonance imaging (fMRI) to study brain activity.
+Fialkowski also contributes to research on bacterial adhesins, specifically examining the origins of glycan selectivity in streptococcal Siglec-like adhesins and their potential for receptor adaptation.
+His research interests encompass both cognitive neuroscience and microbiology, with publications appearing in these distinct fields.
+He has an h-index of 4, with a total of 7 publications and 62 citations.
+Fialkowski collaborates with researchers at the University of Arkansas for Medical Sciences, including Keith Bush and G. Andrew James.

 Metrics